 Closure activities for Meson Hill were completed in 1998.
 This included moving concrete, grading, installing a clay cap and a layer of topsoil, hydro-seeding, and a site inspection.
-Fermilab continues sampling all monitoring wells installed at this unit on a semi-annual frequency.
-Analysis of groundwater from the monitoring wells screened within the upper Quaternary deposits has shown elevated concentrations of total dissolved sulfate and associated total dissolved solids above the 99% confidence level and Class II groundwater standards.
+Fermilab continues sampling all monitoring wells installed at this unit on a semi-annual frequency, but an additional quarterly round was collected during 1st Quarter 2014 to support data analysis efforts to prepare an affidavit to cease groundwater monitoring at Meson Hill (SWMU 13).
+Analysis of groundwater from the monitoring wells screened within the upper Quaternary deposits has previously shown elevated concentrations of total dissolved sulfate and associated total dissolved solids above the 99% confidence level and Class II groundwater standard.